Swampy Cree language: The Changed Conjunct

 It can be used to express the difference between Present General and Present-Time questions.
-That is the difference between "Do you speak Cree?" and "Are you speaking Cree?"
-Present-Time questions use the prefix /ka-/ without any vowel change.
+It is the difference between "Do you speak Cree?" and "Are you speaking Cree?" in English.
+Present-Time questions use the prefix ka- without any vowel change.
 Present General questions use no prefix and change the vowel according to the paradigm above.

 It can also be used in Vivid Narrative for effect, but it sounds outdated to modern-day speakers.

 Grammatical cases

-Swampy Cree nouns have three cases: nominative, vocative and locative (sometimes referred to as "mention-case", "address-case" and "oblique case" respectively).
-The vocative case remains as a form distinct from the nominative only for a few words, such as nōhtā - (my) father.
-The locative case is expressed by the suffix /-ihk/, which means in/at/on/to.
+Swampy Cree nouns have three cases: nominative, vocative, and locative (sometimes referred to as "mention-case", "address-case", and "oblique case" respectively).
+The vocative case remains as a form distinct from the nominative only for a few words, such as nōhtā ("(my) father").
+The locative case is expressed by the suffix -ihk, which means "in/at/on/to".